V. A. Shrikumar: Feature films

 In 2017, he announced that his directorial debut would be Odiyan starring Mohanlal.
 Odiyans are a legend in Kerala folklore, who can assume animal form by shapeshifting.
 It was scripted by Harikrishnan and produced by Aashirvad Cinemas, released in 2018.
 Despite mixed reviews, it was a major commercial success at the box office which was to be one of the highest-grossing Malayalam films of all time.
+Before the arrival of K.G.F: Chapter 2, Odiyan was the holder of the first day's highest box office opener in Kerala for more than 3 years, by collecting more than ₹ 7 crores.

 In January 2018, Push Integrated Communications joined with Aeon Infrastructure to launch Push Aeon Consortium, a consortium joining newly formed Push Motion Picture Company and Aeon Entertainment.
 Together, they aims at investing ₹1 billion in production and distribution of films in four South Indian languages in 2018.
 The consortium also aims at building multiplex theatres in selected cities.